brianmutualaid/brianmutualaid.github.io/_posts/2021-01-04-wireguard-openbsd.md

 # Bonus

 Here's a kind of gross script I quickly wrote to convert a Mullvad configuration file into `hostname.if` format.
 The first argument should be the path to the Mullvad configuration file and the second argument should be the routing domain number you plan to use.
-If you save it as `mullvad.sh` and make it executable, you can run it with a command like `./mullvad.sh mlvd.conf 2`:

 ```
 #!/bin/sh